rogorido/sistercities/sistercities.md

 But I think we could enhance a little bit the graph.
 Again: what we have already learnt about ggplot2 is still relevant for maps (which is of course very useful).

 Let's say we want to plot some relevant aspects of our data.
-For instance, it could be interesting to add to the plot information about the of the cities and the number of relationships it has.
+For instance, it could be interesting to add to the plot information about the population of the cities and the number of relationships it has.
 That is: one could expect that bigger cities has more sister cities (which is not always the case) and it could be interesting to make a plot to see it.

 First of all we calculate the number of sister cities per bulgarian city:
 ```{r}